2019 United States ballot measures

-This page lists state ballot measures in the United States in 2019 in the United States by state.
+A total of 36 ballot measures were placed on statewide ballots in 2019 across the United States while an additional ballot measure was placed on the ballot of the U.S. Virgin Islands.

 Measures are included whether they are initiated by a state legislature or by the citizens of said state.
 Subheadings are included under a state if there was a measure that was held on a different date with the subheading being the date of the ballot measures.

 Results for each measure are included the "Results" heading and not under headings for each state with only whether they passed or not being included.